zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/load-data/load-data.md

 ## Task 1: Load data from files in Object Storage using Data Tools

-Autonomous Database supports a variety of object stores, including Oracle Object Storage, Amazon S3, Azure Blob Storage, Google Cloud Storage and Wasabi Hot Cloud Storage [see the documentation for more details](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/data-load.html#GUID-E810061A-42B3-485F-92B8-3B872D790D85).
+Autonomous Database supports a variety of object stores, including Oracle Object Storage, Amazon S3, Azure Blob Storage, Google Cloud Storage and Wasabi Hot Cloud Storage ([see the documentation for more details](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/data-load.html#GUID-E810061A-42B3-485F-92B8-3B872D790D85)).
 In this step, we will load both csv and partitioned parquet files from Oracle Object Storage into tables in our Autonomous Database.

 1. Navigate to the Details page of the Autonomous Database you provisioned in the "Provision an ADB Instance" lab.
-In this example, the database name is "My Quick Start ADW."
+In this example, the database name is "My Quick Start ADB."
 Click **Database Actions** to go to the suite of Autonomous Database tools.

     ![Details page of your Autonomous Database](images/service-details.png " ")